official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

-that the WMD-related work of the Iraqi Ministry of Industry and Military Industrialisation Headquarters in Baghdad had been disrupted for several months at least, and that the bombing had “badly damaged, possibly destroyed outright” the L-29 unmanned aerial vehicle programme.293 Rebuilding the Republican Guard infrastructure was estimated to require up to a year.
+that the WMD-related work of the Iraqi Ministry of Industry and Military Industrialisation Headquarters in Baghdad had been disrupted for several months at least, and that the bombing had “badly damaged, possibly destroyed outright” the L-29 unmanned aerial vehicle programme.[^293] Rebuilding the Republican Guard infrastructure was estimated to require up to a year.

-290 Blair T. A Journey.
+[^290]: Blair T. A Journey.
 Hutchinson, 2010.
-291 Annan K. Interventions: A Life In War And Peace.
+[^291]: Annan K. Interventions: A Life In War And Peace.
 Allen Lane, 2012.
-292 Statement, November 2009, page 1.
+[^292]: Statement, November 2009, page 1.
-293 House of Commons, Iraq: ‘Desert Fox’ and Policy Developments, 10 February 1999, Research Paper 99/13.
+[^293]: House of Commons, Iraq: ‘Desert Fox’ and Policy Developments, 10 February 1999, Research

 164

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-Mr Webb told the Inquiry the MOD had looked at how effective the action in 1998 had been in “keeping the WMD lid on by bombing … and we concluded that it was not effective and we were not able to offer any reassurance that you have been able to deal with the WMD problem solely by air power.”
-294 In response to a further question, he said it was “Not conclusively ineffective, but it hadn’t achieved a result of which one felt assured”.
+Mr Webb told the Inquiry the MOD had looked at how effective the action in 1998 had been in “keeping the WMD lid on by bombing … and we concluded that it was not effective and we were not able to offer any reassurance that you have been able to deal with the WMD problem solely by air power.” [^294] In response to a further question, he said it was “Not conclusively ineffective, but it hadn’t achieved a result of which one felt assured”.
 Mr Webb added: “It did have a very useful effect on reducing the capacity of the Iraqi Integrated Air Defence System, which was posing a threat to the aircraft.”
-Dr Condoleezza Rice wrote in her memoir that, in July 2003, it became clear that “the air assault on Iraq’s WMD in 1998 had been more successful than we had known, and serious damage had been done to Saddam’s capabilities at the time”.295 The Review of Intelligence on Weapons of Mass Destruction concluded in 2004 that JIC assessments in 1998 would have left the impression “of suspicion and concern about Iraq’s break-out capability, coupled with possible possession of chemical [and biological] agent stockpiles, in breach of its [Iraq’s] United Nations obligations” and “concern about the ability of Iraq to regenerate a small number of ballistic missiles” in the minds of readers.296 Professor Marc Weller, Professor of International Law and International Constitutional Studies at the University of Cambridge, suggests that Operation Desert Fox had three important consequences for future policy towards Iraq:
+Dr Condoleezza Rice wrote in her memoir that, in July 2003, it became clear that “the air assault on Iraq’s WMD in 1998 had been more successful than we had known, and serious damage had been done to Saddam’s capabilities at the time”.[^295] The Review of Intelligence on Weapons of Mass Destruction concluded in 2004 that JIC assessments in 1998 would have left the impression “of suspicion and concern about Iraq’s break-out capability, coupled with possible possession of chemical [and biological] agent stockpiles, in breach of its [Iraq’s] United Nations obligations” and “concern about the ability of Iraq to regenerate a small number of ballistic missiles” in the minds of readers.[^296] Professor Marc Weller, Professor of International Law and International Constitutional Studies at the University of Cambridge, suggests that Operation Desert Fox had three important consequences for future policy towards Iraq: